8 steps to write an effective project status report

 Naturally, we think Asana is a great option.
 Asana is a work management tool your entire team can use.
 Your cross-functional collaborators need a way to view past status reports.
 Your key stakeholders need a bird’s eye view of the entire program or project portfolio management progress.
 And your team members need a way to track individual work throughout the project lifecycle.

-8 steps to write a great project status report
+How to write a status report in 8 steps

 So, how do you go about doing project status reports?
 Be sure to create a clear structure you can use consistently for all future status reports.
 You should also make sure it matches with your project brief to keep your report on topic.